A TALE OF TRADITIONAL HAND BLOCK PRINTING

-- This produces light cream color background and differentiate it from another dyieng art-‘Sanganer‘, always on white ground.
+- This produces light cream color background and differentiates it from another dyeing art-‘Sanganer’, always on white ground.

-- The fabric is then dried in the sun.
+- SUN DRY -The fabric is then dried in the sun.
 Ample of water and sunshine are prime requirements for the process. (used water is recycled and charged into underground).

 - Wooden blocks used for printing are soaked overnight in mustard oil and then washed.

-- Printing is done on wooden table to get neat and tidy stamping.
+- Printing is done on a wooden table to get neat and tidy stamping.

 - Then the dyed fabric is stamped with the beautiful designs known as blocks.